 However, a freelancer is not always the best answer because a freelance writer is not an employee.
 Here are some situations where a freelance writer may not be your best bet:

 If you regularly need something written up at the last minute, a freelance writer may not be able to shift the day’s work around to accommodate you.
 Remember, they have other clients they’re working for, too.

 If you need someone on-site most of the time, a freelance writer may a) charge you for their time, possibly including travel time, and/or b) may not be available to be on-site that often.

 - If you need someone in your office full-time, you need an employee, even if it’s one on a limited contract.
 Freelancers do not work for only one client, and some jurisdictions may even frown upon such a contract relationship, judging it to be an employer-employee relationship and then charging both of you back taxes.

 A Few More Points to Keep in Mind

-Excellent freelance writers will also have excellent customer service.
+Excellent freelancers will also have excellent customer service.
 However, they still won’t always be available exactly when you need them, because they have a roster of clients they answer to and therefore many deadlines you won’t be aware of.
-Be very clear on what kind of relationship you want with your freelance writer.
+Be very clear on what kind of relationship you want with your freelancer.
 If you’re paying by the project, then any work you request outside of the project scope may be charged to you on top of the project price.
 If you’re paying by the hour, though, you’ll have more flexibility with the tasks you can ask your freelance writer to do.
 If you expect fast turn-around, let the freelance writer know at the beginning, too.